piuccio/node-coverage/README.md

 * __statement coverage__.
 Whether or not each statement has been executed.
 * __condition coverage__.
 Whether or not each boolean sub-expression evaluated both to `true` and `false`.
 * __decision coverage__.
 For Javascript this implies from condition coverage.
+* __function coverage__.
+Whether or not each functions has been called.
+Full statement coverage doesn't imply full function coverage when empty functions are used.
+An empty function has full statement coverage even when it's not called.

 Why statement coverage is not enough?
 Consider the following code: